dupontcyborg/flightyco2/README.md

 # flightyco2

-An honest flight-emissions calculator for users of [Flighty](https://flightyapp.com).
+A simple flight-emissions calculator for users of [Flighty](https://flightyapp.com).

 Upload your Flighty CSV export, get a per-year and per-flight breakdown of your carbon footprint computed with Google's Travel Impact Model and DEFRA 2024 factors.
 All processing happens client-side - the CSV never leaves your browser.